 The proportion of money going to each level varies widely.
 A breakdown of how Austrey Parish Council has used money from the precept can be seen by clicking on the Budget documents for each year which are published on this website.
 Copies of the Parish Council's Annual Return of its Statement of Accounts, the Annual Accounts and the Auditors' Report thereon are available for inspection by any local government elector for the Parish at any time on application the Parish Clerk.
 Copies of those documents will be provided on request for a reasonable copying cost.

-View the budget:
+View the annual budget: here: